otrv4/otrv4/otrv4.md

 ```

 ##### Deciding Between Chain Keys
+//TODO: it seems we don't need this if we use initiator/receiver to identify, so do we really need this?
 ```
 decide_between(Ca, Cb):
     Both sides will compare their public keys to choose a chain key for sending and receiving: